 And that is how providence seems to operate, blocking the paths we think we want to take and then introducing unexpected openings in the form of opportunities and delights more wonderful than anything we could have dreamed up for ourselves.
 This was Helene Hanff ’s experience and, since meeting her through the pages of this book, it has been mine too.
 Nowadays if I find myself on Charing Cross Road it is with a sense of gratitude and wonder; and the knowledge that the best things come unbidden.

-This preface to 84, Charing Cross Road also appears in Slightly Foxed Issue 48 © Maggie Fergusson 2015
+Extract from Slightly Foxed Issue 48 © Maggie Fergusson 2015